-In February 2017, Doric also undertook records audits for MSNs 077 and 090.
-The lessee was again very helpful in the responses given to the Asset Manager's technical staff, and the technical documentation was found to be in good order.
+Records audits were undertaken for MSNs 133, 134, and 136 in December 2016.
+The technical documentations were found to be in good order.
+The lessee was again very helpful in the responses given to the Asset Manager's technical staff.